Arctic fox (Vulpes lagopus)

 This shows that in some areas lacking small rodents, large variations in an arctic fox population may, nevertheless, occur from year to year, especially within small areas, and this may, in turn, influence the production of local prey populations such as geese.
 No explanation has been found for the sudden decline in the arctic fox population from 1995, with no breeding in the two succeeding years.

-The proportion of arctic fox dens where breeding is taking place in a particular year thus varies with the availability of food.
+The proportion of arctic fox dens where breeding is taking place in a particular year thus varies with the availability of food during the winter.

 This has also been observed in the other area, Adventdalen and Sassendalen, where dens used for breeding are being monitored.
 The proximity of the dens to seabird colonies, along with the availability of reindeer carcasses in winter, is decisive for the number of arctic fox dens being used for breeding.
 This is because more food is available, and with greater predictability, from the bird cliffs along the coast.